18F/handbook/_pages/how-we-work/sensitive-information.md

 ## What is considered sensitive?

 To learn what information we consider sensitive, see [our Open Source Policy practices guide](https://github.com/18F/open-source-policy/blob/master/practice.md#protecting-sensitive-information).
+See also: [the GSA Controlled Unclassified Information (CUI) Guide](https://insite.gsa.gov/employee-resources/information-technology/security-and-privacy/controlled-unclassified-information-cui/cui-guide).

 ## Tools